-Betta fish are often considered solitary fish, generally because of the highly aggressive and territorial nature of male bettas toward other males, so do betta fish like mirrors?
+Betta fish are often considered solitary fish, generally because of male bettas’ highly aggressive and territorial nature toward other males, so do betta fish like mirrors?

 It’s not really understood whether betta fish like mirrors.
 On the one hand, they may become aggressive at the sight of their own reflection and will instinctively flare their fins, while on the other hand, this is very natural behavior and potentially good exercise without the risk of injury.